msadowski/weeklyrobotics/_posts/2020-11-02-weekly-robotics-115.md

 [Gitlab](https://gitlab.inesctec.pt/agrob/agrob_pp)

 AgRob_PP is a set of three ROS based tools for agricultural robotics:

-1. AgRob Vineyards Detector - a satellite image segmentation tool
+AgRob Vineyards Detector - a satellite image segmentation tool <br>
-2. AgRob Topologic - a tool to construct a topological map
+AgRob Topologic - a tool to construct a topological map <br>
-3. AgRob Path Planning - A path planning framework for uneven terrains
+AgRob Path Planning - A path planning framework for uneven terrains <br>

 released under GPLv3 licence.
 In the repository, you will find a video presenting this package.